MyFormworks/Formworks/README.md

 The default regex for each component can be found in the `FWRegex` enum in our [documentation](https://myformworks.github.io/Formworks/Enums/FWRegex.html).

 ## Documentation
-Formworks is uses [Jazzy](https://github.com/realm/jazzy) to generate documentation based on our in-code comments/documentation.

 [Documentation](https://myformworks.github.io/Formworks/)

+Formworks uses [Jazzy](https://github.com/realm/jazzy) to generate documentation based on our in-code comments/documentation.

 Whenever new code is added to the `master` a [GitHub Action](https://github.com/marketplace/actions/swiftpm-jazzy-docs) runs to generate the documentation using Jazzy and deploys it to GitHub Pages.